 Global Racial Justice Fellows

-The global racial justice fellows collaborate with the Einaudi Center’s interdisciplinary community committed to research on intersectional inequalities, conducts research on racism, and plans and hosts related events and activities.
+The student and postdoctoral fellows collaborate with the Einaudi Center’s interdisciplinary community committed to research on intersectional inequalities, conducts research on racism, and plans and hosts related events and activities.

 Read more about Einaudi’s inequalities, identities, and justice research priority.